 June 2nd…“WHO, IN YOUR CHILDHOOD HOMETOWN, HAD A UNIQUE OR EVEN FUNNY NICKNAME?”

 Every town in America, I’m sure, is populated with unique individuals that bring character and ambiance to the everyday life of a community.
 My childhood hometown of Kiester, Minnesota was no exception.
-In previous stories, you heard me tell about a person in our town with the nickname of “Lightning”, but today, there’s an individual that I share story about with a smile and children knew him by the nickname of “Pud”.
+In previous stories, you heard me tell about a person in our town with the nickname of “Lightning”, but today, there’s an individual that I’m happy to share a story about with a smile.
+We children knew him by the nickname of “Pud”.

 Born into this world in 1914 as Vern Bufkin, “Pud” and his father, Ed, were quite a team when it came to cleaning our school.
 I remember “Pud’s” dad as being a very stoic, straight-laced and straight-faced person.
-Mr. Bufkin Senior, being from the old school type of generation, even wore a bow tie on his fully-buttoned, long sleeved shirt.
+Mr. Bufkin Senior, being from the old school type of generation, Vern’s father wore a standard tie and, in latter years, he even sported a bow tie on his fully-buttoned, long sleeved shirt.
 “Pud”, on the other hand, was pretty laid back in his dress code and his “take it easy” attitude.
-I can only theorize where “Pud” may have acquired his nickname, that I do not know, but I enjoyed him just the same.
+I can only theorize where “Pud” may have acquired his nickname, its actual source I do not know, yet I enjoyed him just the same.

-“Pud” was sure a kind soul to me, seeing that in those days, I was little hot-wired tiker a buzzin’ around those echoing halls and stairwells of dear old Kiester Elementary School.
-I knew I could always approach “Pud” and receive a smile and a gentle greeting.
+“Pud” was sure a kind soul to me.
+He was gentle in his ways and always had a few minutes to chat to this super energetic, zip around each corner kinda kid!!
+It was easy for him to discern that in those days, I was little hot-wired tiker a buzzin’ around those echoing halls and stairwells of dear old Kiester Elementary School.
+I knew I could always approach “Pud” and receive a smile and a pleasant greeting.

 It’s highly probable that “Pud” may have been a subliminal inspiration for my own many decades as a custodian in the Battle Ground School District and now here in the school systems of Hawaii.
 Maybe, in the back of my heart, I’ve also wanted to show kindness and a smile to the thousands of children I too have had contact with in my lifetime.
 Either way, I’m glad that “Pud” was part of the young life of this Norwegian Farmer’s Son.